Cash Cab (American game show): Special editions

 One episode of the program was a special celebrity edition, featuring actor Thomas Haden Church of Spider-Man 3, NHL players Jed Ortmeyer and Ryan Hollweg of the New York Rangers and journalist Harry Smith, formerly of CBS' The Early Show.
 All played for a charity of their choice, and Discovery Channel matched the contestants' winnings.
 Another episode was a special in which the passengers were asked questions relating to the 2008 film Frost/Nixon.
 In this episode, the host of Cash Cab: Canada, Adam Growe, was driving the cab instead of Ben Bailey.

 On April 21, 2009, Discovery aired a charity episode of Cash Cab for its 250th episode featuring two rides by boat crew members from Deadliest Catch.
 Time Bandit co-captain Andy Hillstrand and Josh Harris, son of Cornelia Marie captain Phil Harris, went against Sig Hansen (captain of the Northwestern) and his two brothers.
 All cash values were doubled from the Season 3 payouts, the passengers received a second Street Shout-Out, and all money earned was donated by the passengers to the charities of their choice.

 In the Cash Cab: Las Vegas episodes, filmed in May 2010 and broadcast beginning in August of that year, celebrities played for charity and ordinary contestants played for themselves.
 Guests have included Mayor of Las Vegas Oscar Goodman, comedian David Brenner, the band Neon Trees, and magicians Penn & Teller.
 The prizes are sometimes doubled in a "Double Down Ride," as on the regular show.

-On December 4, 2017, Discovery aired a special Celebrity Edition, where as the unsuspecting passengers hailed the Cash Cab, they were joined by celebrities to help them, featuring NCIS: New Orleans actor Scott Bakula, comedian Gilbert Gottfried, and Friends actor Matthew Perry.
+On December 4, 2017, Discovery aired a special Celebrity Edition, where the unsuspecting passengers hailed the Cash Cab, and were joined by celebrities helping them, featuring NCIS: New Orleans actor Scott Bakula, comedian Gilbert Gottfried, and Friends actor Matthew Perry.